-Motivating Scenario 2: In-network aggregation.
-Nodes in a sensor network organize themselves into a routing tree rooted at the base station.
-Each sensor holds some data and the goal of data aggregation is to compute a summary of all the data.
-Nearly all data aggregation algorithms follow a bottom-up approach [29]: Starting from the leaves, the aggregation propagates upwards to the root.
+Data aggregation in sensor networks.
+In a sensor network, the nodes organize themselves into a routing tree rooted at the base station.
+Each sensor holds some data and the goal of data aggregation is to compute a summary on all the data.
+Nearly all data aggregation algorithms follow a bottom-up approach [24]: Starting from the leaves, the aggregation propagates upwards to the root.
 When a node receives the summaries from its children, it merges these with its own summary, and forwards the result to its parent.
 Depending on the physical distribution of the sensors, the routing tree can take arbitrary shapes.
-If the size of the summary is independent of |D|, then this performs load-balancing: the communication along each branch is equal, rather than placing more load on edges closer to the root.